tomfa/ihasabucket/README.md

 # ihasabucket

-> Webapplication or file hosting on AWS in 60 seconds.
+> Web app or file hosting on AWS in 60 seconds.

 NextJS app for [ihasabucket.it](https://ihasabucket.it)